Scalingo/php-buildpack/README.md

 ### Classic PHP

-The classic PHP configuration is used as fallback when no framework was detected.
-It serves every `.php` file relative to the document root.
+Used when no framework is detected, serves all the `.php` files from the document root.

 This is also used when an `index.php` file was found in the root of your project and no `composer.json`.

 ### Magento